AI-Engineer-Foundation/agent-protocol-sdk-python/README.md

+# THIS REPO HAS BEEN MERGED INTO THE MAIN REPO: https://github.com/AI-Engineer-Foundation/agent-protocol/tree/main/packages/sdk/python
 # Agent Protocol - Python SDK

 Reference implementation of the Agent Protocol in Python by the AI Engineers Foundation (AIEF).
 This SDK allows you to easily wrap your agent in a webserver compatible with the protocol - you only need to define the task and step handlers for your agent.